denisemj16/denisemj16/README.md

-## Hi there Business Analytics graduate student with a strong foundation in data analysis, visualization, and predictive modeling.
+## Hi there i'Business Analytics graduate student with a strong foundation in data analysis, visualization, and predictive modeling.
 I enjoy turning raw data into meaningful insights that drive smarter business decisions.
-My experience spans working with real-world datasets, building dashboards, and applying statistical and machine learning techniques to solve problems.
+My experience spans working with real world datasets, building dashboards, and applying statistical and machine learning techniques to solve problems.

 <!--
 **denisemj16/denisemj16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.